wcaraker76/wcaraker76/README.md

 - AI and ML engineering certificate thorugh Strata.AI and 4GeeksAcademy Expected completion date: April 2022 -Module #1: Data Science for AI (COMPLETE)
-  -Module #2: Statistics for Data Science (COMPLETE) -Module #3: Applied Machine Learning (WIP)
-  -Module #4: Applied Deep Learning (Mid March-Mid April)
+  -Module #2: Statistics for Data Science (COMPLETE) -Module #3: Applied Machine Learning (COMPLETE) -Module #4: Applied Deep Learning (WIP)

 -Skills
-  -Advanced Python Programming including: Numpy, Pandas -Data Visualizaiton with Matplotlib, Seaborn, pyplot -Building and testing ML models with Scikit-learn
+  -Advanced Python Programming including: Numpy, Pandas -Data Visualizaiton with Matplotlib, Seaborn, pyplot -Building and testing ML models with Scikit-learn, TensorFlow

 - I’m interested in data and how we can leverage it to make the world a better place through Data Science, the cloud, and AI and ML Development.